 Hello my lovelies, it’s time for another mini review.
 Today I’d like to share my thoughts about A Demon’s Dark Embrace.
 Book 1 in Amelia Hutchins’ paranormal romance series The Elite Guards which is a spin-off series to The Fae Chronicles.

-A Demon’s Dark Embrace (The Elite Guards #1) by Amelia Hutchins
+Title: A Demon's Dark Embrace by Amelia Hutchins

 From betrayal and pain, can two very different worlds be saved?